-This homemade hand cream without beeswax not only nourishes your skin during the winter months but is also non-greasy.
+This homemade hand cream without beeswax nourishes your skin during the winter months and is also non-greasy.
 You can add this handmade hand cream to your Christmas gift basket.

 Why You Should Make Your Own Homemade Hand Cream

-Commercial cosmetics (all those luxury and store-bought fancy skincare products) are usually laden with chemicals and preservatives which are harmful.
+Commercial cosmetics (all those luxury and store-bought fancy skincare products) are usually laden with harmful chemicals and preservatives.

-So, if you’ve been wanting to make your own homemade hand cream without beeswax for some time keep reading.
+So, if you’ve wanted to make your own homemade hand cream without beeswax for some time, keep reading.